cloud-native-toolkit/ibm-garage-iteration-zero/README.md

     Creating a new cluster takes about 1.5 hours on average (but can also take considerably longer) and the rest of the process takes about 30 minutes.
 At the end, you should have your Iteration Zero resources fully provisioned and configured, enjoy!

-## Usage

-### Setup Operations

-Now that your development cluster is configured you can now register `LogDNA` and `SysDig` service instances with your Kubernetes cluster.

-Navigate to the Observability menu from the main console menu and then click on the `Edit Sources` and follow the instructions to configure the log agent and montitoring agents for you development cluster.

 ### Development Cluster Dashboard